Louisiana

 Short-Term Rental Camera Restrictions

 Louisiana has a specific statute addressing cameras in short-term rental properties.
 La.
 R.S.
-21:61 prohibits the owner or landlord of a short-term rental structure from installing or using a camera on the premises.
+21:61 restricts, but does not flatly ban, cameras at short-term rental properties.
+An owner or lessor may install or use a camera only in "common areas" (all areas of the structure except bedrooms and bathrooms), and only after conspicuously posting a sign stating that electronic surveillance equipment is installed and that common-area activity is subject to recording.
 This law directly affects Ring doorbell use in properties listed on Airbnb, Vrbo, and similar platforms.

-If you operate a short-term rental in Louisiana, installing a Ring doorbell on the property may violate this statute.
-The law does not distinguish between indoor and outdoor cameras, though its application to exterior doorbell cameras positioned at the entrance has not been tested in court as of April 2026.
+If you operate a short-term rental in Louisiana, a Ring doorbell mounted at the entrance would typically fall within the common-area exception, but only if the required notice sign is posted; the exception does not cover a camera positioned to capture the interior of a bedroom or bathroom.
+Its application to exterior doorbell cameras specifically has not been tested in court as of April 2026.
 Short-term rental operators should consult with a Louisiana attorney to understand how this statute applies to their specific situation.

 HOA Rules and Ring Doorbells in Louisiana